Nishith1/TempCode/README.md

 | Use domain terms         | Portfolio, Transaction           |
 | Be consistent            | get, set, fetch, calculate       |

----

 *bq.
 “The name of a variable, function, or class should answer all the big questions.
 It should tell you why it exists, what it does, and how it is used.”*
-— *Robert C. Martin*
+{expand}